kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ### Business concerns

 Adding CRDs via feature flag directly in Helm Chart can be misleading for the client.
 The CRDs it’s not a feature.
-It is just a new implementation for already existing feature.
-Leaving configuration [`apiserver.storage.type`: crds/etcd](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/catalog/values.yaml#L61-L62) is more like extending but not deprecating it.
-We do not want to make that customer think that **CRD** or **etcd** is an option as storage.
+It is just a new implementation for already existing features.
+Current [`apiserver.storage.type`: crds/etcd](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/catalog/values.yaml#L61-L62) configuration indicates more extending but not deprecating etcd.
+We do not want to make customers think that **CRD** or **etcd** is an option as storage.
 Customers should know that the etcd is deprecated and they should consider switching for CRDs approach as soon as possible.

 Additionally, supporting bugs fixing and adding new features both in Aggregated API and CRDs could slow-down the development process.

-Another problem is to have consistent and up-to-date documentation.
-When we will support both approaches then we need to maintain documentation for them too.
-One more time it could be misleading for customers if we will show them that we are going in two directions at the same time.
+Another problem is to have consistent and up-to-date documentation for both solutions.
+One more time it could be misleading for customers to see that we are going in two directions at once.

 ### Technical concerns

-We need to clearly state that in Service Catalog the Aggregated API and the CRDs are not only about the underlying storage backend.
+We need to clearly state that in the Service Catalog, the Aggregated API and the CRDs are not only about the underlying storage backend.
 Around those approaches, we have business logic.
 Because of that, we will end up with a lot of `if` statements in:
 - controller reconcile process

   |                                   | Aggregated API                      | CRDs                                                                                   |